 Any worship service is the work of many hands and voices.
 Most St. James members volunteer their time as part of their commitment to the church.
+There are health and safety protocols in place to protect our lay volunteers for our in-person worship.
 Whatever your talents, you can contribute to the worship at St. James by emailing Lisa Hackney-James.

 - Vergers are worship coordinators, ensuring that services unfold gracefully.